nwamugo/sendit/README.md

 ## Getting Started

-The UI is hosted on Github pages [here](https://nwamugo.github.io/sendit/) The API is deployed on heroku here [here](https://arcane-ravine-70542.herokuapp.com/)
+The UI is hosted on Github pages [here](https://nwamugo.github.io/sendit/) The API is deployed on heroku [here](https://arcane-ravine-70542.herokuapp.com/)

 ### Prerequisites